Theodosius of Villehardouin: Life

-In 1275, Theodosius was passed over for promotion to the patriarchate of Constantinople because his commitment to church union was suspect.
-After Pachymeres vouched for him, he was named patriarch of Antioch in 1278.
-In accordance with the Second Council of Lyon, he worked to bring about the union of the churches, which angered Prince Bohemond VII of Antioch, since it caused some of his Orthodox subjects to obey the interdict imposed on Tripoli by its Catholic bishop.
+In 1275, after the abdication of the Patriarch of Constantinople Joseph I, Theodosius was initially a favored candidate to succeed him, though ultimately John Bekkos was chosen, partly, according to Pachymeres, due to the latter's scholarly background, which, it was believed, would aid him in dealing with the Arseniate Schism and those opposed to church union.
+In 1278 he was again put forward by the bishops as the favored candidate for the Patriarchate of Antioch.
+Michael VIII was initially skeptical of the choice, doubting his commitment to church union, and only consented to his election after Pachymeres, following a private examination of Theodosius, vouched for him.
+As Patriarch he worked, in accordance with the Second Council of Lyon, to bring about the union of the churches, which angered Prince Bohemond VII of Antioch, since it caused some of his Orthodox subjects to obey the interdict imposed on Tripoli by its Catholic bishop.
 Following the accession in December 1282 of Andronikos II Palaiologos, who was opposed to church union, Theodosius left Constantinople for Antioch.
 He resigned in 1283 and went into voluntary exile in the Crusader states.
 A late notice claims that he became a monk at Mount Sinai.

 Library

 There are at least eleven surviving manuscripts that are known to have been owned by Theodosius.
 He bequeathed his library to the unidentified church in which he was buried.
-His books are identified by the presence on the final page of a warning or anathema against those who would remove the books from the church where he, "Theodosius the Prince", is buried.
+His books are identified by the presence on the final page of a book curse—a warning or anathema against those who would remove the books from the church where he, "Theodosius the Prince", is buried.
 The collection was dispersed against his wishes between the 15th and 17th centuries.

 Theodosius's library contained mainly biblical and theological texts, but also a copy of Aristotle.
 His manuscripts included: